trisfryer/ai-vuln-report-generator/README.md

 ## Overview

 This tool automates the process of scanning a target host for vulnerabilities and generates a detailed report using AI.
-It integrates traditional scanning tools with OpenAI's GPT-4 to analyze scan results and present findings in a professional report format.
+It integrates traditional scanning tools with OpenAI's GPT-4 to analyse scan results and present findings in a professional report format.

 ## Features